matt-dray/dehex/README.md

 `dh_graph()` to the guide provided by `dh_guide("H")`.
 The exact amounts don’t matter; it’s the relative values of RGB that we care about.
-For this reason, the end of each bar shows you the relative `rank()` of each channel (smallest value is ranked ‘1’ and so on).
+For this reason, the end of each bar shows you the relative `rank()` of each channel (the smallest value is ranked ‘1’, a tie between the two smallest gives them both a rank of ‘1.5’, etc).

 <details>